 7th July 2018

 I awoke already at 5am and could not fall asleep again.
 At 7am I slowly was leaving my bed and followed my routine.
 At 8am I was going to the restaurant of the hotel for having a breakfast.
 I was dressed in my dress, because all my other clothes were in the laundry respectively the pants from the day before were too sweat.
 Though I was treated well.
 I ordered a breakfast “Americano” with scrambled eggs with bacon.
-There were also 2 slices of toast, butter and jam as well as some pieces of fruit and coffee, of course.
+There were also two slices of toast, butter and jam as well as some pieces of fruit and coffee, of course.
 For this breakfast, which did made me full, I had to pay 132 MXN and it was also added the tip of 13.20 MXN as well as it was summarised to 145.20 MXN.
 I gave 150 MXN even I do not like when they tell me, I have to give tips, because it is not the young waiter´s fault, that the bill looks like that.

 Afterwards I was to a Chedraui supermarket, very close to the hotel.
 I had to buy new tissues (more than 1 little pack with 10 in it).
-I was looking around in the shop and found the slips, which I had lost one or two of in another laundry, though I also bought one pack of them.
+I was looking around in the shop and found the kind of panties, which I had lost one or two of in another laundry, though I also bought one pack of them.
 Furthermore I bought some yogurt and other food for the evening as well as nut bars to take with me on the tour the following day.
 I walked directly back to the hotel and worked with my blog until it was time to pick up my laundry, which I had left the day before.
 Still on the way there, I bought an ice cream.
 On the way back a female beggar got a 10 MXN coin of me, because she had no lower legs.
 I also bought postcards with views from Palenque.
 I am really sorry, that I could not find any postcards of Calakmul, because the site is also one of the UNESCO World Heritage sites.

 For a late lunch I was to a little restaurant in the street, where the hotel is, just before the bridge.
 I ordered “tacos conchito chiapaneca”.
 They were quite spicy.
 I was served spicy sauces as well and some kind of vegetables, but this vegetables were unusual to be served with tacos as well as they were not the kind I like, though I had asked the waiter to take it away, before I ever tasted it.
 Now, the tacos were without vegetables of any kind, not even tomatoes or onion.
 The amount for the three very small tacos and a glass of Agua de Horchata was for 76 MXN, plus the tip.